byllyfish/precis_i18n/long_description.rst

 you must be careful in how you validate and compare them.
 The PRECIS framework makes internationalized user names and passwords safer for use by applications.
-PRECIS profiles transform unicode strings into a canonical UTF-8 form, suitable for byte-by-byte comparison.
+PRECIS profiles transform unicode strings into a canonical form, suitable for comparison.

 This module implements the PRECIS Framework as described in: